Skip to main content

 Sergio Caballero and Sylvia Jaimes

-Soundcapes captured by: Sylvia Jaimes
+Soundscapes captured by: Sylvia Jaimes and Alejandro Lurduy.

-the Ministry of Culture in Colombia-
+FONCA Mexico, the Ministry of Culture in Colombia and Festival de la Imagen Colombia.

 Vocal Bucal